stackbit-projects/superb-aluminum-91875/content/pages/index.md

     type: section_features
     background: gray
     title: Seasonal Selections
+    subtitle: >-
-    subtitle: 'You can expect only top-quality, '
+      You can expect only top-quality, organic produce that is seasonally available at our farm or our neighbors'.
     features:
       - title: Organic Berries
         image: images/pexels-brian-van-den-heuvel-1350964.jpg